tkozuch/CarsApp/README.md

 http://127.0.0.1:8000/cars

-This should return empty brackets in your top left corner directory: `[]`
+This should return empty brackets in top left corner of the browser window: `[]`

 ### To run tests: